• Skip to primary navigation

 Jump to Recipe Jump to Video

 Pasta alla zozzona is one of the most delicious Roman pastas you've never heard of before, but have probably tasted!
-That's because Zozzona is a combination of three classic Roman pastas, with sausage and guanciale.
+That's because Zozzona is a combination of the four classic Roman pastas - carbonara, amatriciana, gricia, and cacio e pepe, oh and plus sausage for good mesaure!
 Once all the ingredients come together, you are left you with an explosion of flavours and a dish you won't soon forget!

 That is the magic of this pasta alla zozzona recipe.
-By combining all three Roman dishes, you get a taste experience unlike any other!
+By combining all four Roman dishes, you get a taste experience unlike any other!

 In Italian, "zozzona" means dirty, or filthy - which could be why this pasta is called zozzona, because all its ingredients together make for a 'dirty' dish!
 As for pasta alla zozzona itself, I think the name refers to the fact it is a very full, flavorful, and comforting dish, similar to the English equivalent of a classic 'greasy' dish that everyone loves.